 Google Maps predicted it would take us 6 hours to reach north.
 So before hitting the road, we stopped at Nettó Supermarket to stock up on supplies—most importantly, the velvety protein-rich Icelandic yoghurt, Skyr—which we kept naturally refrigerated in a cardboard box at the back of our car.

-Note: Expensive food and drinks was a recurring theme in our Icelandic experience.
+Side note: Expensive food and drinks was a recurring theme in our Icelandic experience.
 An average sit-down meal for two (incl. an alcoholic beverage, such as beer or wine) could easily tally up to €100.
 And to overcome the challenge, we compensated by cooking our own meals or stopping for an Icelandic hot dog (€6.50) at gas stations.
-Water is free in Iceland, and among the purest you’ll ever taste.
+Water is free in Iceland, and among the purest you’ll ever drink.
 We kept an empty bottle handy and often stopped to refill from fresh-water streams along the Ring Road.

 This was by far, the most perilous part of our journey.
 We took on gravel roads (bear in mind, our vehicle was a modest VW Polo, and not a 4×4), gushing rain bursts and misty mountain roads covered in a carpet of thin ice.